 He is also the Executive Producer and Director of a documentary, Theatre of Rice and Beans which is a retrospective look at New York Latino Theatre and features Miriam Colon, Rene Buch and Max Ferra.
 The film recieved it's first screening in New York, at Tribeca Cinemas and recieved a special invitation by the Librarian of Congress, James Billington to screen at the Library of Congress, Mary Pickford Theatre.
-Most recently it recieved an Award for Best Feature Documentary, and an Officicial Selection to the United Latino International Film Festival and an Official Selection to The Seattle Latino Film Festival and an Official Selection to The Cannes International Independent Film Festical. theatreofriceandbeans.com
+Most recently it recieved an Award for Best Feature Documentary, and an Officicial Selection and to the United Latino International Film Festival.
+It has also recievd an Official Selection and screenings to The Seattle Latino Film Festival and an Official Selection to The Cannes International Independent Film Festical. theatreofriceandbeans.com

 For three seasons, Mr. Mata served as Producing Artistic Director of Central Ohio’s leading and oldest professional summer theatre, Weathervane Playhouse.
 He was the Founding Artistic Director of Florida’s First Coast Arts Festival in St. Augustine Florida and was the host of Gallery, a television show devoted to the Arts in North Florida produced by WUFT/PBS.
 He is the Producer of the Linda Wilson Lifetime Achievement Award for Excellence in Theatre at the University of Florida.
 The award has been given to such notable names as Zoe Caldwell, Chita Rivera, Tommy Tune, Estelle Parsons, Ben Vereen and Joel Grey.
 His greatest pride and joy is the work of his students who are working on Broadway, National Tours, Regional Theatre, Film and and Televison. tonymata.com